Music Career Finder

 Metadata includes: The title of the album and track, composers/writers, contact info, date of recording or release, length of the track, genre, and sample rate.

-7. Create a catalogue spreadsheet
+7. Create a Catalogue Spreadsheet

 Get a spreadsheet together with notes about each song, description, and possible keywords that will be useful for anyone searching music libraries.
-This will also allow you to track song placements and payments.

-8. Submit your music
+8. Submit Your Music

 Know Your Terms: Some Definitions